chukysoria/pyspotify-connect/README.rst

 All from your own Python applications.

 pyspotify-connect uses `CFFI <https://cffi.readthedocs.org/>`_ to make a pure Python wrapper around the `libspotify_embedded_shared` library.
-It works on CPython 2.7 and 3.3+, as well as PyPy 2.6+ and PyPy3 2.5+.
-It is known to work only on Linux.
+It has been tested on on CPython 2.7 and 3.4, as well as PyPy 2.6.
+The library is only available for arm linux architectures: armv6 armel and armv7 armhf.

 This wrapper is heavily based on the
 `pyspotify <https://github.com/mopidy/pyspotify>`_ wrapper for libspotify and